nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-**:information_source:** You may also skip Step 1 and use the stocks that have notes already in your stockbook.
+**:information_source:** You may skip Step 1 and use the stocks that have notes already in your stockbook.
 Make sure that the serial number of the stock and the note index of the note you are deleting from the stock is correctly entered.
+Note that deleting notes is an irreversible action and you will have to manually add the note back using the `note` command, if you deleted the note.
 Use the `list lt/all` command to show all the stocks in the stock book in the `Data` tab.

 </div>